 - Square small business suite: Square for Restaurants POS users also gain access to the full suite of Square’s small business tools.
 In addition to the Square Online store, you can get their easy-to-use marketing, payroll, and appointment booking.

-- Kiosk stand/wall mount: Square recently launched a kiosk stand for iPad users that will allow them to use the tablet ergonomically like a POS stand.
+- Flexible hardware: The Square Mount stand can convert your iPad into a freestanding or wall-mounted self service kiosk—all you need to allow them to use the tablet ergonomically like a POS stand.
 It can even be mounted to the wall for ease of access.

 Rezku: Best for Small Restaurants Needing an Affordable, All-in-One POS